corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 # ACCP Development Guidance
-Correctness and code-safety is paramount in the Amazon Corretto Crypto Provider.
+Correctness and code safety is paramount in the Amazon Corretto Crypto Provider.

-The purpose of this guide is not to provide all information needed for development within ACCP.
-Instead, it is intended to provide a quick introduction to the most important (and ACCP-specific) components to help developers find and learn what is most important.
+This guide is designed to provide a quick introduction to the most important (and ACCP-specific) components to help developers find and learn what is most important.
+The purpose of this guide is not to provide all information needed to develop ACCP.
+This is a living document and we will continue to add lessons learned and other best practice as appropriate.

 # Development Principles